INT4 (PP) - Delivering a distinctive, dynamic cultural centre of regional, national and international renown

-- Supporting coherent cultural programming and the delivery of distinctive events, festivals, projects and commissions, to develop capacity and raise the profile of the city.
+- Supporting coherent cultural programming and the delivery of distinctive events, festivals, projects and commissions, which are accessible to a wide range of audiences, to develop capacity and raise the profile of the city.

 - Using planning powers to deliver and deliver public art through key infrastructure and development proposals at key gateway locations.